Our Commitment to Research Integrity

 • We do not tolerate abusive behavior or correspondence towards our staff and others involved in the publishing process on our behalf

-If you have questions, concerns, or wish to appeal or file a complaint contact us via the Knowledge Base
+If you have questions, concerns, or wish to appeal or file a complaint contact us (see bottom of page)

 Peer Review